Health Reimbursement Arrangements:

 Help with Out-of-Pocket Costs, Funded by Your Employer

-Wouldn’t it be nice to have a little help?
-One tool to help you manage healthcare costs is a Health Reimbursement Arrangement, or HRA.
-It’s a reimbursement account that's completely funded by your employer and can help offset certain out-of-pocket healthcare expenses like medical deductibles, copays, prescriptions, and more.
-Your employer may reimburse your account on a schedule or as-needed throughout your plan year.
+Wouldn't it be nice to have a little help?
+One tool to help you manage healthcare costs is a Health Reimbursement Arrangement (HRA).
+It's a reimbursement account that your employer funds and it can offset out-of-pocket expenses like deductibles, copays, and prescriptions.
+Your employer may reimburse your account on a schedule or as needed throughout your plan year.

 Español